PDKetchum/module-6-weather-dashboard/README.md

 ## How to use:

-- Type in your appointment
+- Type in a city
-- Click save to store in scheduler
+- Click "Search"
-- To remove an appointment, delete text and click save
+- To see the weather of previously searched cities, click the city name in the search history list

 Hosted: https://pdketchum.github.io/module-6-weather-dashboard/